contao/docs/docs/dev/framework/templates/architecture.md

 </div>
 </div>

 This is a dilemma.
-The logic storing and processing data typically cannot know (or only assume) how the data will be used.
-Will this end up in an HTML document or inside an HTML tag?
+The logic storing and processing data **can never know** in which context the data will be used.
+Will this text end up in an HTML document or inside an HTML tag?
 Or as a property in JSON-LD?
-Or as a value in a CSV file? …
+Or as a value in a CSV file?
+And even when there is likely only one use case, making the input side responsible for the security, is a very bad idea.
+You won't be able to fix mistakes made when "input encoding", neither will you be able to safely add another output context later on.

 {{% /tab %}}
 {{% tab name="Output encoding" %}}
-With Twig we can be specific how a certain variable should be treated.
-Use the `|escape` or - short - `|e` filter for this:
+With Twig, we can be specific how a certain variable should be treated, depending on the context!
+Use the `|escape` (or short `|e`) filter for this:

 ```twig
 <style>